Resources

 # Create a new tag

-draft = paperless.tags.draft(name="important", colour="#ff0000")
+draft = paperless.tags.create(name="important", color="#ff0000")

 new_id = await paperless.tags.save(draft)